scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### SUSPEND

-`SUSPEND` command suspends the ongoing transaction in the current session.
+The `SUSPEND` command suspends the ongoing transaction in the current session.

 #### Grammar